naveenrajm7/K8s-utm/README.md

-# Kubernetes on Mac using Vagrant UTM
+# Kubernetes on Mac using UTM

 Vagrant setup for a 3 node Kubernetes cluster on Mac using UTM.